IntelLabs/ParallelJavaScript/README.md

 ParallelJavaScript
 ==================

 This repository contains a collection of example workloads for Parallel JavaScript.
+You can check out a live version of these examples [here](http://intellabs.github.io/ParallelJavaScript).
 We plan to add more workloads over time and welcome contributions.

 How To Use
 ==========